Walgrave: Landmarks

 St Peter's, a sandstone-spired church, is in the centre of the village.
 Throughout the autumn and winter, residents make donations to illuminate the church from 8.30pm.
 The west tower is 13th century, but the church is mostly 14th century.
 There is a monument to Mountague Lane, died 1670.
 Walgrave is part of a united benefice which also includes the parishes of Hannington, Old and Scaldwell with each village retaining its own church.
+In the mid-1950s, a walrus supposedly was living in one of the creeks near village, but was never captured.

 The rectory, east of the church dates from 1687.

 Up the road from St Peter's is the 18th-century Baptist chapel.
 Although the Baptist church was founded before 1700, the present chapel was built in 1786 in typical Northamptonshire non-conformist style, being slightly wider than it is long.
 Built of the local brown limestone, with a gate guarded by two yew trees, it clashes a little with the attached brick-built Sunday School of 1899.
 The former graveyard has been converted into a garden area.

 The remains of Walgrave Hall are in the north part of the village.
 The manor dates from around the 13th century.
 The hall had a tower on the left and then a lower wing.
 The remains of the hall are now sub-divided but the plast coat of arms of the Langham family remain with the date 1674.
 There is a fine staircase of c.1630.

+Annual Events

+Groove on the Green is an annually attended fundraiser event for the village fund and the small businesses that take part, often showcasing upcoming musical and comedy talent.
+The village also hosts open gardens where villagers get the opportunity to showcase their hard work.